VoxaAI/voxa/docs/voxa-platform.rst

 Botframework
 ------------------

-The BotFramework Platform let's you use Voxa with Microsoft Botframework
+The BotFramework Platform allows you to use Voxa with Microsoft Botframework

 .. code-block:: javascript